I Don't Wanna Live Forever: Live performances

 Swift performed "I Don't Wanna Live Forever" solo at the 2017 concert "Super Saturday Night".

 Swift performed "I Don't Wanna Live Forever" live several times in 2017.
 She first performed an acoustic version of it during DirecTV's pre-Super Bowl "Super Saturday Night" event in Houston, Texas, on February 4.
 In December, she sang "I Don't Wanna Live Forever" at KIIS FM's Jingle Ball in Inglewood, California, on December 1, at B96 Chicago and Pepsi Jingle Bash 2017 in Chicago, Illinois, on December 7, at iHeartRadio Jingle Ball Tour 2017: Z100 Jingle Ball in New York City on December 8, and at Capital FM's Jingle Bell Ball in London, England, on December 10.

 On her Reputation Stadium Tour, Swift sang "I Don't Wanna Live Forever" as a "surprise song" at the June 9, 2018, concert in Manchester, England.
 She sang it again at the Eras Tour as a "surprise song" at four shows: on piano at the June 3, 2023, show in Chicago; as part of a piano mashup with "Dress" (2017) at the March 2, 2024, show in Singapore, which was live streamed via Swift's Instagram account; as part of an acoustic guitar mashup with "Imgonnagetyouback" (2024) at the July 28, 2024, show in Munich, Germany; and as part of an acoustic guitar mashup with "Mine" (2010) at the November 15, 2024, show in Toronto, Canada.

 Accolades

-At the 60th Annual Grammy Awards in 2018, "I Don't Wanna Live Forever" was nominated for Best Song Written for Visual Media.
+At the 60th Annual Grammy Awards in 2018, "I Don't Wanna Live Forever" was nominated for Best Song Written for Visual Media, losing to "How Far I'll Go" for Moana.
+When it came to the award for best collaboration, it was nominated for those by kid-friendly ceremonies from Radio Disney and Teen Choice, and won those from MTV's Video Music Awards and Millennial Awards.
 Although Universal Pictures ran a campaign to push the song as an Academy Award contender, it ultimately was not shortlisted, leading Variety to describe it as a "snub".
+However, it was nominated for the Best Original Song honor from the Satellite Awards.
+In 2018, iHeartRadio gave the song the Titanium Award, an honor for songs that surpass 1 billion US radio impressions.
+It was also one of several "Award-Winning Songs" at the 2018 BMI Pop Awards.